-If you have sickle cell disease, it’s important to try to and stay as healthy as possible.
-Take steps to manage pain, avoid infections and practice good food hygiene.
+It’s important to try to and stay as healthy as possible.
+Take steps to:

-If you want to get pregnant, consider genetic testing or genetic counselling with your partner.
+If you want to get pregnant, you may want to think about genetic testing or genetic counselling.

-If you need surgery, it’s important to tell your surgeon and anaesthetist about your sickle cell anaemia, as anaesthetics can cause problems, such as pain episodes.
+If you need surgery, it’s important to tell your surgeon and anaesthetist about your sickle cell anaemia.
+General anaesthetics can cause problems, such as pain episodes.

 Resources and support

-For support regarding sickle cell anaemia, and other inherited disorders affecting red blood cells, visit Thalassaemia and Sickle Cell Australia website.
+For support with sickle cell anaemia, visit the Thalassaemia and Sickle Cell Australia website.

-Visit our genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.
+Visit our genetic disorders guide to learn more about genetic disorders.

 Learn more here about the development and quality assurance of healthdirect content.